-Missouri State University and Physical Therapy Specialists Clinic, in collaboration with the University Of Missouri Extension Center, are pleased to announce the awarding of the SOARHigh Phase 2 Project, funded by the Missouri Foundation For Health.
+Health Assessment System and Services (HASS LLC) and Missouri State University In collaboration with Physical Therapy Specialists Clinic and University Of Missouri Extension Center, are pleased to announce the awarding of the SOARHigh Phase 2 Project, funded by the Missouri Foundation For Health.

 The SOARHigh Phase 2 Project is a school based, three phase interventional program, which was established based on the initial results of the SOARHigh Phase 1 Project.
 Phase 1, initiated in 2014 and completed in the Fall of 2015, was a collaborative endeavor of area SOAR Board members.
 This collection of local educators, professionals and healthcare providers was instrumental in establishing the foundation.
 Phase I was funded by a grant received from USDA-Rural Development after a 2012-2013 report revealed significant disparities and overall negative health outcomes for area residents.
 The participating schools for SOARHigh Phase 1 included: Houston, Van Buren, Mountain Grove, Couch, Licking, Koshkonong, Dora, West Plains, Thayer, Eminence, Ava, Faith Christian Academy, Mountain Grove Academy and Mountain Grove Home School Community.
 The following schools will be participating in the exciting induction of Phase 2: Couch, Dora, Eminence, Houston, Koshkonong, Mountain Grove, Thayer, West Plains and Cabool.